-Documentation Description Certificate of Electrical Safety (COES) A COES must be provided if one is required by law.
-The certificate must detail: the location of the lighting upgrade the type and number of baseline lighting equipment the type and number of upgrade lighting equipment.
+Documentation Description Certificate of Electrical Safety (COES) 12 A COES must be provided if one is required by law.
+The COES must detail: the location of the lighting upgrade the type and number of baseline lighting equipment the type and number of upgrade lighting equipment.
+Where a luminaire has been modified, the COES must: comply with Energy Safe Victoria's requirements define the modification work for each type of linear fluorescent luminaire you modify specify that the modification work includes electrical isolation of the legacy ballast (and removal and destruction of the capacitor if one was present).